eastend-street/hackernews-list/README.md

 ## Fetching
-Since Hacker news doesn't provide an API to fetch multiple news at once.
-I had to call the endpoint for each news.
+Since Hacker news doesn't provide an API to fetch multiple news at once, I had to call the endpoint for each news.
 But to reduce the number of endpoint calls from the client side as possible, I implemented to fetch top story ids on the server side.
 (This `fetchTopStoryIds` is executed on the sever side since it is under app directory)
 Other endpoint calls are executed on the client side because the stories data is dynamic.

 <img width="859" alt="Screenshot 2023-01-29 at 7 41 37 PM" src="https://user-images.githubusercontent.com/43656115/215382907-7b13ade3-9e44-46b1-9a16-79982ba955f9.png">